dani763f/website/_posts/2022-12-20-open-source_ux.md

 color: info
 description: This article explores the top open-source tools for UX designers, including Blender, Inkscape, GIMP, ImageMagick, FFmpeg, Quant UX, and penpot.
 These tools can help designers save time and work more efficiently on various tasks in the design process, from prototyping to image manipulation.
 ---
-*This article is part of a series of articles exploring interesting tools from the perspective of a UX designer.
+*This article is part of a series of articles exploring interesting tools and workflows from the perspective of a UX designer.
 It is subject to updates once in a while* 🔎
 ![sep](/website/images/sep.svg)
 ## The List